 For example, I am using WinSCP.

-- Username is the FTP Server Windows username, and the password is FTP Server Windows password & Click Save The WinSCP establish a connection and list out all files folders available for download.
+- Username is the FTP Server Windows username.
+The password is FTP Server Windows password & Click Save The WinSCP establishes a connection and list out all files folders available for download.

 - Drag files from left to right will copy the file move to FTP SERVER.

 That’s all you have successfully configured the FTP server on windows 10 computers.
 Also, these steps (setup FTP server) are applicable to Windows 8.1, 8 and Windows 7 computers.